TanskiSzymon/peristaltic_pump/README.md

 # Basics
-Peristalsis is a type of smooth muscle movements that happen in different parts of the digestive tract and other systems.
+Peristalsis is a type of smooth muscle movement that occurs in various parts of the digestive tract and other systems.
-It is known for rhythmic, wave-like muscle contractions that move the contents of the tract.
+It is characterized by rhythmic, wave-like muscle contractions that move the contents through the tract.

 <p align="center">
    <img src="https://github.com/user-attachments/assets/4fc360c6-a6c0-4841-80fc-df59311ee9b4" alt="thryve.medium.com/irritable-bowel-syndrome-gut-motility-and-probiotics-6ea8a1644c50">
 </p>